krti01github/Modeling-methanol-synthesis-plant-in-Matlab/README.md

  - Specific electricity consumption
  - Specific net heat consumption (assuming all heat streams are 100 % utilizable)

-The literature and assumptions used for the model are displayed extensively in the comments of the code.
+The literature sources and assumptions used for the model are displayed extensively in the comments of the code.